 People want to change careers for many different reasons.
 The truth is that the days of lifelong employment are gone and the benefits of a career changing are infinite.

 Plus, there is no point in doing anything if you do not enjoy it anymore.
-It may seem a tough decision in the beginner.
+It may seem a tough decision in the beginning, and you may even feel like you need to work with a service to get your resume ready to be viewed by prospective employers before you start applying for positions.
 But there are plenty of career change options for you to consider.

 To try and assist with the process, we have compiled a list for you here.